wvangansbeke/Sparse-Depth-Completion/README.md

 - Feel free to experiment with different architectures for the global or local network.
 It is easy to add new architectures to `Models/__init__.py`

 - I used a Tesla V100 GPU for evaluation.

+## Acknowledgement
+This work was supported by Toyota, and was carried out at the TRACE Lab at KU Leuven (Toyota Research on Automated Cars in Europe - Leuven)